-You’ve been researching and comparing specs for months, but have finally decided to purchase your very firstnew and exciting world of lightning-fast automation, music streaming, powerful home security, impressive search engine capabilities, and a means to connect with friends and family.smart speaker.
-Welcome to a
+Congratulations on your very firstnew and exciting world of lightning-fast automation, music streaming, powerful home security, impressive search engine capabilities, and a means to connect with friends and family.smart speaker, and welcome to a

 With so many features and so much potential, it’s no wonder Amazon’s smart speaker is revered among smart home adopters and audiophiles.
 Don’t get too overwhelmed thinking about the possibilities, though.
 First things first: Let’s get your Echo up and running.